FillipeF5/FillipeF5/README.md

-Hi there 👋
+Hi there 👋<br />
-My name is Fillipe
+My name is Fillipe<br />
-I'm a Front-End Developer, looking for a Job...
+I'm a Front-End Developer, looking for a Job...<br />

-BIO
+BIO<br />
-:books: I graduated from a Full Stack's course by Digital House Brasil 🌱 I'm currently learning a little more about UX/UI design, specifically Figma ⚙️ ⚡️ Fun fact: I'm huge fan of The Big Bang Theory and Marvel Super Heroes
+:books: I graduated from a Full Stack's course by Digital House Brasil<br />
+🌱 I'm currently learning a little more about UX/UI design, specifically Figma ⚙️<br />
+⚡️ Fun fact: I'm huge fan of The Big Bang Theory and Marvel Super Heroes<br />